 The facility moved in 1880 and manufactured massive main forgings.
-The gigantic drop hammer ever brought to Cleveland attracted the attention of people from all over.
-It was a wonder to see a frail watch placed under the hammer with its thousands of pounds of force come down and barely crack the watch’s crystal, which remained unharmed.
+In those days, a gigantic drop hammer at the plant, the largest ever brought to Cleveland, attracted the attention of people from all over.
+It was a wonder to see a frail watch placed under the hammer with its thousands of pounds of force and barely crack the watch’s crystal, which remained unharmed.

 Ralph Coe became president of the company in 1923.
 A Coe had always been at the helm of the company.
 There were faithful and valuable employees whose fathers and grandfathers worked for Cleveland City Forge.
 Executive officers were on intimate terms with the men who ran the furnaces and the hammers.
 It was little wonder that there had been no labor trouble for twenty-seven years.

 Coe maintained his great-grandfather’s farm home for a long while, but he said living in two places is not so satisfactory, so he concentrated on one of Bratenahl’s most unusual homes.
 Ralph Coe was a Francophile and an internationally known collector of modern French impressionist and post-impressionist paintings.
-It was only natural that he would build a French Normandy chateau.
+It was only natural that he would build a French Normandy chateau at 13303 Lake Shore Boulevard.
 The home was a perfect setting for works by Renoir, Pissarro, Monet, and Edouard Manet.